Niigata Science Museum 新潟県立自然科学館

 From ladybirds to meteorites, this science museum has something for everyone

 Located in central Niigata, visit the Niigata Science Museum to see thousands of artifacts concerning natural, everyday, and industrial science.
-Round out your trip with a visit to the on-site planetarium, the largest on the coast of the Sea of Japan.
+Round out your trip with a visit to the on-site planetarium, one of the largest on the coast of the Sea of Japan.

 How to Get There

 From Niigata Station, reach the museum by bus or car.